shanewhiteman/password_manager/readme.md

+Objective:
-Create a password manager that manages your passwords and gives you feedback on the password you just gave.
+A password manager that manages your passwords and gives you a rating based on the password you gave it

 ------------------
 # Account Creation